JohnGiorgi/mathematics-for-machine-learning/index.md

 ## Special matrices

-In the final section of this module, we're going to look at a property of a matrix called the [**determinant**](http://www.wikiwand.com/en/Determinant).
+In the final section of this week, we're going to look at a property of a matrix called the [**determinant**](http://www.wikiwand.com/en/Determinant).

 > The **determinant** is a value that can be computed from the elements of a [**square matrix**](http://www.wikiwand.com/en/Square_matrix#Square_matrices).
 The determinant of a matrix A is denoted \\(det(A)\\), \\(det A\\), or \\(\vert A \vert\\).
 Geometrically, it can be viewed as the scaling factor of the [**linear transformation**](http://www.wikiwand.com/en/Linear_map) described by the matrix.